tytydraco/yessleep/out/The_Hollowbend_Line_Part_1.md

 We kept walking for another twenty minutes, half of it in silence, half of it filled with the kind of useless bullshit we found entertaining.

 Grace and I had been friends for a few years.
 I still remember the first time I met her.
-We initially met in a film class at university during one of those forced group projects they make you do.
-I don’t even remember what the project was about, but I remember the conversations we had.
-I’d never really been great at making friends, so I was at a loss for words, but she always seemed to know what to say, always had an answer ready.
+We initially met in a film class at university during one of those mandatory group projects they assign.
+I remember Grace sitting across from me, her hair neatly pulled back, her dark fingers thoughtfully tapping her notebook.
+She considered every one of my thoughts with an intense focus that made me lose my train of thought.
+I've never been good at making friends and was at a total loss for words, but Grace always had a confident answer ready; she seemed to know what to say.

 That first day, I asked her what her favourite movie was.
 It was supposed to be an icebreaker, but she didn’t answer right away.
 She tilted her head, like the question was more complicated than I’d meant it to be.